FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - electrode_setup
   - Type: ElectrodeSetup
   - Description: Name of the used electrode materials
+- electrolyte
+  - Type:Electrolyte
+  - Description: The used electrolyte
 - type
   - Type: Experiment_type
   - Description: Type of experiment

+### Electrolyte
+- solvent
+  - Type: string
+  - Description: Name of the solvent
+- conducting_salt
+  - Type: string
+  - Description: Name of the used salt
+- conducting_salt_concentration
+  - Type: float
+  - Description: Concentration of the conducting salt
+- conducting_salt_concentration_unit
+  - Type: ConcentrationUnits
+  - Description: Unit of the conducting salt concentration

 ### Sample